 - The patient’s stomach is made smaller through a sleeve gastrectomy and then similar to gastric bypass the digestive system is altered but in two different locations which creates a more malabsorptive environment than in gastric bypass surgery.

-- Duodenal switch is not reversible but is considered the bariatric surgery that affects the most significant weight loss in patients.
+- Duodenal switch is not reversible but is considered the best weight loss surgery when measuring the most significant weight loss in patients.